PTSD Counseling Certificate Program Information

 - Eye movement desensitization and reprocessing

 - Assessment and treatment of sleep disturbance

 Career Outlook and Salary Info

-The employment rate for mental health counselors was expected to rise at a faster than average rate of 36% between 2010 and 2020, according to 2010 data reported by the U.S. Bureau of Labor Statistics (BLS).
+The employment rate for mental health counselors was expected to rise at a faster than average rate of 29% between 2012 and 2022, according to 2012 data reported by the U.S. Bureau of Labor Statistics (BLS).
 Most mental health counselors have a master's degree, as it is a requirement for licensure in many states.
-Mental health counselors earned a median wage of $40,080 (www.bls.gov).
+As of May 2014, mental health counselors earned a median wage of $40,850 (www.bls.gov).

 All licensed mental health counselors, social workers and physicians are required to complete continuing education hours.
 Additionally, many counselors pursue doctoral degrees.
 The exception is the field of social work, where a master's degree is generally considered the terminal degree.

 Certification options are also available through the American Academy of Experts in Traumatic Stress.
 Areas of specialization include sexual abuse, domestic violence, bereavement and acute trauma stress management.
 The programs require completion of an application and examination in the specialty area.